-Sport plays a significant role within the life of the School and a planning application has recently been submitted for an artificial pitch facility to enhance the existing sports accommodation.
-Funding is already in place (S106 agreement) so that construction can commence once planning approval is received.
+Sport plays a significant role within the life of the School and a planning application has recently been obtained for an artificial pitch facility to enhance the existing sports accommodation.
+Construction can commence once finance has been determined by the F&P Committee.